PHYSICAL THERAPIST GAITHERSBURG, MD TRUSTS DISCUSSES TREATMENT OPTIONS

 - The only reason to go see a physical therapist is to treat an injury or accident.
 Physical therapists are skilled at diagnosing and evaluating issues before they become disabling or more serious injuries.
 They can treat a frozen shoulder, carpal tunnel syndrome, chronic headaches, lower back pain, etc.

 - My insurance does not cover physical therapy treatment.
 On the contrary, most insurance companies cover some sort of physical therapy.
-Following a successful physical therapy treatment program in Gaithersburg, MD, a patient may be able to avoid further treatment, scans, and prescription drugs.
+Following a successful physical therapy treatment program, a patient may be able to avoid further treatment, scans, and prescription drugs.

 - Physical therapy is always painful.
 A physical therapist will work with your pain threshold, helping you to heal and restore mobility.
 This fear is mostly voiced by people who have never been to a physical therapist.